Preparing for a hearing

 If you are located in regional South Australia, the Tribunal will consider holding a hearing at a location closer to you or will conduct the hearing by video conference or teleconference.

-SACAT’s 'upcoming hearings and mediations' are published at the end of each working day on the SACAT website (for the following days’ mediations and hearings).
+SACAT’s 'upcoming hearings and conferences' are published at the end of each working day on the SACAT website (for the following days’ mediations and hearings).

 What should I wear?